bernie-skipole/indipydriver/docs/source/usage/example1.rst

         thermostat = Device( devicename="Thermostat",
                              properties=[temperaturevector] )

-        # Create the Driver which will contain this Device, the coroutine needed
+        # Create the Driver which will contain this Device,
-        # to run the instrument, and the instrument controlling object
+        #  and the instrument controlling object
         driver = ThermoDriver( [thermostat],
-                               runthermo,
                                 thermalcontrol=thermalcontrol )

         # and return the driver
         return driver

+    def main(thermalcontrol, server):
+        "Run the instrument and the server async tasks" await asyncio.gather(thermalcontrol.run_thermostat(),
+                             server.asyncrun() )

     if __name__ == "__main__":

+        # Make an instance of the object controlling the instrument
+        thermalcontrol = ThermalControl()
+        # make a driver for the instrument
-        driver = make_driver()
+        driver = make_driver(thermalcontrol)
+        # and a server, which serves this driver
         server = IPyServer([driver])
-        asyncio.run(server.asyncrun())
+        # and run them together
+        asyncio.run( main(thermalcontrol, server) )

 In summary.
-You create any objects or functions needed to operate your hardware, and these can be inserted into the IPyDriver constructor and will be available in the dictionary of named arguments 'driverdata'.
-Any tasks you wish to start together with the driver can be included in the 'tasks' argument.
+You create any objects needed to operate your hardware, and these can be inserted into the IPyDriver constructor and will be available in the dictionary of named arguments 'driverdata'.

 You would typically create your own child class of IPyDriver, overriding methods: